 How to Prevent Paint Bleed Through Painters Tape

-Fortunately, if you learn the correct painting techniques for furniture, you prevent mistakes like this from happening.
-In this post, we will explore how to use painter’s tape and other techniques for preventing paint bleed through so that you get a beautiful finished product every time!
+Fortunately, if you learn the correct painting techniques for furniture, you can prevent mistakes like this from happening.
+In this post, we will explore how to use painter’s tape and other ways of preventing bleedthrough so that you get a beautiful finished product every time!

-Paint bleed through painter’s tape can be a frustrating and discouraging issue when painting furniture.
-Not only does it detract from the overall look of the unique painted look, but if not addressed, it can make your design look sloppy and unprofessional.
+Paint bleed through tape can be a frustrating and discouraging issue when painting furniture.
+Not only does it detract from the overall unique look, but if not addressed, it can make your design look sloppy and unprofessional.

 supplies used on How to Prevent Paint Bleed Through Painters Tape